-* The Latin inscription on the pediment is in a condensed form, and it actually reports “M.AGRIPPA.L.F.COS.TERTIVM.FECIT”
+* The Latin inscription on the pediment is in a condensed form, and it reports: “M.AGRIPPA.L.F.COS.TERTIVM.FECIT”

 The Pantheon’s pediment; photo: cesareb

-The Pantheon consist of a portico and an imposing circular hall, the Rotunda.
+The Pantheon consists of a portico and an imposing circular hall, the Rotunda.

 The portico features sixteen large monolithic columns, made in gray and pink Egyptian granite, topped by Corinthian-style white marble capitals.
 The pediment was originally decorated with a bronze frieze, now lost; the porch roof is made in timber and covered with bronze plates.
 From the portico, a large bronze door 7.53 meters (24,7 feet) high leads to the Rotunda interior space.

 The Rotunda is a huge cylinder-shaped space, covered by a coffered hemispheric dome.
 The cylinder is 21.7 meters (71,2 feet) in radius and 21.7 meter-high from the floor to the dome springing level.
 Overall, the entire interior volume of the Rotunda, dome included, can be inscribed in a perfect cube with an edge of 43.4 meters (142.4 feet) or, in other words, it could contain a giant balloon of the same diameter.